-- Course (engagement, deliverables) - Self assessment (process journals, final reflection)
+- Course (engagement, memos, final project) - Self assessment (process journals, final reflection)

 Figuring out your grade

 This whole process may feel intimidating.
 I provide a suggested breakdown of assignment weights below to help guide your reflections.
 In the event someone does not submit a final reflection, I will use this breakdown to calculate their final grade.